UKEODHP/eodhp-system-tests/README.md

 ` /testsuite/generictestsuite.json `

-Content of the sample json file is below, where the test names such as "stac-test1" and "apphub-test1" should be created before testsuite creation
+Content of the sample json file is below, where the test names such as "apphub-test and "webpresence-test" should be created before testsuite creation

 ```json
 {